ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 The example above illustrates that an operation emits **multiple** events events, which means, **all events are emitted**!

-There are situation where you want to express that **one OR an other** event is emitted.
-In this case we distinguish between exclusive OR (XOR: only one of the listed events is emitted) and inclusive OR (multiple events can be thrown, but not necessarily all).
+There are situations in which you want to express that **one OR an other** event is emitted.
+In this case, we distinguish between exclusive OR (XOR: only one of the listed events is emitted) and inclusive OR (multiple events can be thrown, but not necessarily all).
 For these two cases we use the symbols _X_ and _O_, inspired by [BPMN](https://www.signavio.com/de/bpmn-einfuehrung/).

 **Exclusive variant:**